-Set in the heart of the historic village of Repton, St Wystan’s School is steeped in history.
-Founded by Lady Fisher in 1926, wife of the then Headmaster of Repton School, who later became the Archbishop of Canterbury.
+Nestled in the heart of the historic village of Repton, St Wystan’s School is steeped in history.
+Our school was founded by Lady Fisher in 1926, wife of the then Headmaster of Repton School, who later became the Archbishop of Canterbury.

 Lessons back then took place in the court room with lunch in the ‘Boot Inn’.
-In 1937, it moved to its present High Street site, which was previously occupied by Repton School’s Latham House.
+In 1937, the school moved to its present High Street site, which was previously occupied by Repton School’s Latham House.

 St Wystan’s and Repton School have always enjoyed a very close relationship and in September 2020, St Wystan’s became a part of the Repton Family of Schools.
 This enables the School to benefit from the size and support of Repton through shared resources, something that provides a secure future for our School.